Jaguar XK (X100): History and specifications

 The XK range received a mechanical update in 2002 with the engines in both the XK8 and XKR models being enlarged to 4.2-litres, the front headlamps were also updated by the addition of a clear lens.
 Further changes included new exterior colours and wheels along with different badging.
 The models were revised again in spring 2004 and notable changes included new wheel designs, bigger front and rear spoilers and a redesigned grille.

 Both the XK8 and XKR are electronically limited to a maximum speed of 155.4 mph.

 The XK8 came standard with 17-inch alloy wheels, while 18-inch (Standard on the XKR), 19-inch, and 20-inch wheels were available for additional cost.
 The XKR models used Pirelli P Zero tyres measuring 245/45ZR-18 at the front and 255/ 45ZR-18 at the rear.
 Jaguar's Adaptive Cruise Control, introduced in late 1999, is an optional feature available on both models.
 Both the two-door coupé and two-door convertible came with an all-leather interior, burl walnut trim, and side airbags.
 The interior was available in two trims, classic and sport.
 The sport interior trim was aimed for younger buyers and featured an interior designed by Karen Anderson which involved leather upholstery with cloth seats.
 The classic trim was a more luxurious option and featured heavy use of leather.
 Jeremy Clarkson, during a Top Gear test-drive, likened the interior of the original XK8 to sitting inside Blenheim Palace.
 Although reviewers have criticised the high seating position and the improper gauge layout of the interior.

 Like its predecessor, the XJS, the XK models use a 2+2 seating layout for the interior.
 An optional "Jaguar boot" option involved the removal of the small rear seats in favour of increased luggage space.

-Compared to the XJS, the XK models are 25 percent stiffer and have a more responsive powertrain.
+Compared to the XJS, the XK models are 25 per cent stiffer and have a more responsive powertrain.

 Initially, the ZF 5HP24 five-speed automatic transmission was coupled to the conventionally aspirated 4.0-litre model and a Mercedes W5A580 five-speed transmission to the Supercharged version, but in 2002 the new ZF 6HP26 six-speed automatic transmission was fitted in both versions of the 4.2-litre model.